 The AGM was also a time for Phelps to provide an overview of the past year’s work and achievements.
 The 2017-18 year was one of growth in all aspects: the team grew from four members to seven; volunteer numbers increased to 54; partnerships more than doubled reaching 70 contributors and collaborators; program participation increased from 100 individuals to 160; and even their location underwent significant renovation to accommodate the growing numbers.

 Executive Director Katie Lowry presented these highlights and more to the members and emphasized that at the heart of Phelps is the quality and enthusiasm of the team and their willingness to do whatever it takes to achieve their participants’ success through now nine designated programs.

-The board added that the formula works because Phelps Helps supports each participant on an individual path to academic and personal success while instilling the importance of
+The board added that the formula works because Phelps Helps supports each participant on an individual path to academic and personal success while instilling the importance of community engagement and teamwork.

 FORUM BUILT AWARENESS OF THE EDUCATION SYSTEM’S ROLE IN BUILDING COMMUNITY IDENTITY

 Submitted by the Quebec English-Speaking

 Communities Research Network

 From Oct.
 28 – 30, 2018, hundreds of researchers, practitioners, community stakeholders and policymakers gathered at Concordia University for a three-day forum on Minority Community Vitality Through Education.